 Consider this . . .

-The interview process is important because it helps you get to know your potential architect.
+The interview process is important because it helps you get to know your potential designer.
 Whether you are looking for someone to build your brand new home or help with a commercial renovation you will spend more time with these people that you would think.
 You want to make sure that you get along well, trust their opinion, and can communicate accurately with them.

 Make sure they actually listen to what you are saying or asking for, if you leave the interview feeling like they are just going to do what they want without consideration of your preferences or budget you should run away.
 Make sure they are willing to work with you to stay on budget